Family violence – effects on children’s health

 Building resilience in children and young people

-Resilience is the ability to cope with difficult situations.
-Building your child’s resilience will help them to be healthier and more hopeful (however, while the violence is occurring this can be difficult).
-Helping a child become more resilient involves:
+Resilience is the ability to cope with hard situations.
+Building your child’s resilience will help them be healthier and more hopeful (however, this can be difficult while violence occurs).

-• Help them to think positively – help them remember and focus on the good things in their life, such as the things they are good at and the things they like to do.
+• Encourage them to think positively – remind your child to focus on the good things in their life, such as what they are good at and the activities they enjoy.

-• Self-respect – help your child understand that they matter and should be treated with respect by other people (e.g. they can tell a classmate “Stop it, I don’t like it” if they are being hurt).
-Also talk to them about respecting other people, being kind and that violence is never OK.
+• Reinforce self-respect – help your child understand that they matter and should be treated with respect by other people (e.g. they can tell a classmate “Stop it, I don’t like it” if someone is hurting them).
+Teach them that violence is never okay and to be kind and respect others.

-• Allow them some independence and control – as appropriate for their age and developmental stage, let them contribute to decisions that affect them.
+• Allow them some independence and control – let your child help make decisions that affect them as appropriate for their age and developmental stage.

-You don’t need to do all of this alone.
-You can seek support for helping build your child’s resilience from a family violence support service or talk to your GP about other services that can help.
+You do not need to do all this alone.
+Family violence support services can support you to build your child’s resilience.
+You can also talk to your doctor about other services that can help.

 Family violence support services

-If you or your children are in immediate danger, call police on 000.
+If you or your children are in immediate danger, call the police (000).

-• Safe Steps Family Violence Response Centre (1800 015 188) – crisis service providing support and access to refuges for women and children, available 24 hours a day, seven days a week.
+• Safe Steps Family Violence Response Centre (1800 015 188) – a crisis service providing support and access to refuges for women and children, Available 24 hours a day, seven days a week.

 Children and young people aged five to 25 can contact: